Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Introduction

 Given the optical potential, the scattering observables are obtained by solving the radial Schr\"odinger equation for each partial wave.
 The radial wave function must vanish at the origin and match to the appropriate asymptotic form, either Coulomb wave functions for charged particles or spherical Bessel functions for neutrons, at large distances where the nuclear potential vanishes.
 From this asymptotic matching, the scattering matrix element is extracted, and the elastic scattering angular distribution and reaction cross section follow from standard partial-wave expressions~\cite{Thompson2009}.

 The standard numerical approach for solving the radial Schr\"odinger equation is the Numerov algorithm, a fourth-order finite-difference method that is highly accurate and stable.
 However, the Numerov algorithm, like all traditional numerical integrators, is fundamentally a discrete, step-by-step procedure that cannot be naturally embedded into modern gradient-based optimization frameworks.
+While numerical derivatives (finite differences) can be and have been used for gradient-based optimization of optical potential parameters, most notably within the sfresco framework~\cite{Thompson1988,Thompson2009}, the cost of numerical differentiation scales linearly with the number of parameters, and accuracy degrades in regions of parameter space where observables change rapidly.
+Automatic differentiation, in contrast, provides exact gradients at a cost comparable to a single forward evaluation, regardless of parameter dimensionality.
 This limitation becomes significant as nuclear physics increasingly adopts inverse problem methodologies, where one seeks to infer potential parameters from experimental observables.